-The Committee knows of no dispute about the wisdom of the policies reflected in the foregoing rules.
+The Committee knows of no dispute about the wisdom of the policies reflected in the foregoing rules 10 and is not proposing to change any of them.
 The complaints of private practitioners, as reflected in the public comments, flow from Comment [25], which was adopted at the same time as Comment [21].
 Comment [25] states that the rules for organizational representation:

 [A]re subject to any contrary agreement or other understanding between the client and the lawyer.
 In particular, the client has the right by means of the original engagement letter or otherwise to restrict the lawyer from engaging in representations otherwise permissible under the foregoing guidelines.
-If the lawyer agrees to such restrictions in order to obtain or keep the client's business, any such agreement between client and lawyer will take precedence over these guidelines.
+If the lawyer agrees to such restrictions in order to obtain or keep the client's business, any such agreement between client and lawyer will take precedence over these guidelines.11